A film review by Patricia Unterman

 Wild salmon have gone extinct in Europe.
 Not a single river is clean or unobstructed enough to support them.
 Now the cold northern seas around Scotland, Ireland and Norway produce only cultured salmon on an industrial scale in polluting, ocean-depleting farms, a practice that has wiped out wild breeds by infecting them with sea lice.
 Overfishing in Russia and Greenland is finishing off the rest of the Atlantic salmon.

-Film maker Titus, childhood fisherman, professional fishing guide and former acting student at the University of Oregon, grew alarmed by the dwindling of his beloved Pacific salmon and their diminishing size.
+Film maker Titus, childhood fisherman, professional fishing guide writer of bait casting reel reviews and former acting student at the University of Oregon, grew alarmed by the dwindling of his beloved Pacific salmon and their diminishing size.
 He spent four years writing, directing and producing The Breach.
 From the mystical opening shot–a sole fisherman in a small motorboat on the vast, uninhabited Bristol Bay at sunrise–you recognize that The Breach has been a labor of love and a sophisticated seduction.

 Rich in invention – graphics, maps, historical photos, interviews and particularly, original music – the film lays out the whole heartbreaking story.
 Atlantic salmon runs on the east coast, gone; California runs severely threatened by drought, agricultural runoff and dams; the fish diminishing year by year in Oregon and Washington because of dams, pollution, the same old story.
 Only Bristol Bay, isolated in the inhospitable northern reaches of Alaska, is still rife with fish.
 There, the wild rivers, untouched spawning grounds and native North American subsistence fishers are holding up their part of the bargain.